FLAGlab/isis-1225-EDA/Labs/Lab4/ISIS1225-SampleRecursion/README.md

 This laboratory repository has four main parts:

-1. [DISClib](./DISClib) Root folder with the official course library.
-For more on its implementation visit the [DISClib Repository][disclib-url].
 1. [App](./App) Folder with the Model-View-Controller (MVC) Python scripts.
 In here the students implement their code to complete the laboratory instructions.
 1. [Data](./Data) Folder with CSV data files to load into the application.
 In here the students add the data files provided by the course staff to complete the laboratory.
 1. [Docs](./Docs) Folder with the report, data table and other documentation.
 In here the students add their project report, data tables and other files to complement their code implementation.